-- Everyone should wash their hands for at least 20 seconds at the beginning and end of think your hands may have become contaminated. - If soap and water are not readily available, such as with outdoor visits or activities, us at least 60% alcohol.
-Cover all surfaces of your hands and rub them together until the - Remind guests to wash or sanitize their hands before serving or eating food. - Use single-use hand towels or paper towels for drying hands so visitors do not share can available for guests to use.
+Everyone should wash their hands with soap and water for at least 20 seconds at the and whenever you think your hands may have become contaminated.

+If soap and water are not readily available, such as with outdoor visits or activities, us at least 60% alcohol.
+Cover all surfaces of your hands and rub them together until the Remind guests to wash or sanitize their hands before serving or eating food.

+Use single-use hand towels or paper towels for drying hands so visitors do not share can available for guests to use.